 Chicago's 6 Best Neighborhoods for Coffee Shops

-Coffee shops are about more than what comes in a cup — they’re places that evoke a sense of community, spaces to relax and unwind, or places to get things done.
-In Chicago, there is no shortage of local roasters and intricately designed coffee shops, but not all neighborhoods are treated equally.
-If grabbing a cup with friends is a favorite pastime or working remotely is a common occurrence, consider living in one of Chicago’s coffee shop hubs.
+Coffee shops are about more than what comes in a cup—they’re places that evoke a sense of community, spaces to relax and unwind, or places to get things done.
+In Chicago there is no shortage of local roasters and intricately designed coffee shops, but some neighborhoods have more than others.
+If grabbing a cup with friends is a favorite pastime or working remotely is a reality, find your next favorite Chicago cafe in one of these neighborhood coffee shop hubs.

-Wicker Park is home to one of Chicago’s most famously nerdy and trendy coffee shops, like the Wormhole.
+Wicker Park is home to one of the best cafes in Chicago, the nerd haven The Wormhole.
 This spot is decked out in 80s and 90s decor, like “Ghostbusters” movie posters, a lounge area to play the original Nintendo, and, of course, the Delorean.
-Serving Halfwit coffee, Wormhole is known as much for its nostalgia as it is for its plethora of tables and outlets for those working from home.
+Serving Halfwit coffee, Wormhole is known as much for its nostalgia as it is for its plentiful tables and outlets for those working remotely.

-La Colombe has one of its five Chicago locations right under the Damen Blue Line CTA stop, making it a great place to pick up a quick cup and a pastry.
-Red Beard Coffee Traders on North Avenue, and Caffe Streets, Alliance Bakery, and Purple Llama on Division Street all deserve a visit, as well.
+The neighborhood is also home to a few quality coffee chains.
+La Colombe has one of its five Chicago locations right under the Damen Blue Line CTA stop, making it a great place to pick up a quick cup and a pastry on the way to work.
+San Fransisco transplant Philz Coffee has a location near the Division Blue Line stop.

-Newer to the coffee scene in Bucktown is Fairgrounds, a modern and airy space that serves coffee and cold brew from some of the best craft roasters in the nation, including Dark Matter, Noble Tree, Frothy Monkey, Collectivo, and Stumptown.
-A coffee aficionado should go here to sample over 20 different roasters.
+Right on the Wicker Park/Bucktown border is Fairgrounds, a modern and airy space that serves coffee and cold brew from some of the best coffee roasters in Chicago—and in the country—including Dark Matter, Noble Tree, Frothy Monkey, Collectivo, and Stumptown.
+The cafe even offers coffee drinks that resemble cocktails, like an Old Fashion-inspired drink made with espresso, walnut bitters, an orange peel, and simple syrup.

 Bucktown is also home to Ipsento, which has its original shop on Western Avenue north of Milwaukee and a newer spot on Milwaukee right off The 606.
 The 606 location is always bustling and has a great outdoor space right off the path, while the original Ipsento is dim and cozy.
 Tucked into a residential street, Red June is a hidden gem on Leavitt, offering a solid spot to chill and avoid the commotion of other nearby shops.

-Hailing from the Pacific Northwest, Stumptown opened its first Chicago location a few months ago in the Ace Hotel.
+Hailing from the Pacific Northwest, Stumptown opened its first Chicago location in the Ace Hotel.
 The company is known for sourcing from the best coffee producers in the world, and the modern and bright cafe in the West Loop showcases its quality.
-Ground Up on Van Buren, Morgan Street Cafe on Morgan and Adams, and Groundswell Coffee Roasters on Madison Street have great food and a small cafe space to work or have a business meeting.
+Groundswell Coffee Roasters on Madison Street has great food and a small cafe space to work or have a business meeting.

-Swada on Green Street is hugely popular, and it doesn’t hurt that they sell Doughnut Vault donuts here.
-It’s in the same area as High Five Ramen and Green Street Meats, so keep in mind it can get chaotic on weekends.
-La Colombe has another location on Randolph, and Meddle Coffee Bar just east of the highway serves up local favorite Dark Matter.
+Sawada on Green Street is hugely popular when it comes to West Loop coffee haunts, and it doesn’t hurt that they sell Doughnut Vault donuts here.
+It’s in the same complex as High Five Ramen and Green Street Meats, so keep in mind it can get chaotic on weekends.
+The Politan Row food hall has an outpost of Passion House, a cafe and roaster that has its original location in Logan Square.

 Take a stroll down 18th Street and you’ll find a fair share of the neighborhood’s best coffee and tea.
 Brew Brew Coffee and Tea is a new local favorite that replaced the old Bow Truss Coffee location right off the CTA Pink Line.
 The shop serves Ipsento coffee and pastries from various local bakeries.
 It also has a location in Avondale.